 - Gather all your ingredients so that you have everything close at hand on the counter or table.

-- Using a serrated knife and cutting board, slice 8 pieces from Harvest Grain Sandwich Loaf.
-If grilling, butter one side of each piece.
+- Using a serrated knife and cutting board, slice 8 slices (8 slices) Harvest Grain Bread.
+If grilling, butter one side of each piece with 2 tablespoons (29.57 ml) butter.

 - Heat a large cast iron skillet or griddle.
 When hot, place 4 slices of bread, buttered sides down.

-- Arrange on top of each, a slice of Swiss cheese, slices of corned beef, a couple spoons of drained sauerkraut, and a tablespoon or two of Thousand Island Dressing, in that order.
+- Arrange on top of each, 4 slices (4 slices) Swiss Cheese, slices of corned beef, a couple spoons of drained sauerkraut, and 6 tablespoons (88.72 ml) Thousand Island Dressing, in that order.

 - Top with remaining slices of bread, buttered side up.
 Turn when first side is deep golden brown, about 4 minutes.
 Carefully turn sandwiches over and repeat for second side, pressing down to enclose the sandwich.